How to Become a Virtual Assistant From Home in 2026

 Pricing too low to win first clients.
 Already covered in detail above.
 Single biggest mistake.

 Working without contracts.
 Even a simple one-page agreement protects both sides.
-Outlines scope, rate, payment terms, and how either side can end the engagement.
-Free templates available from Bonsai, AndCo, or even basic Google Doc versions.
+Free templates from Bonsai, AndCo, or basic Google Doc versions.

 Not tracking time.
-You can’t improve what you don’t measure.
 Track every hour for the first 90 days, even if you’re charging a retainer.
 You’ll discover where time actually goes and price future engagements more accurately.

 Frequently Asked Questions